gtog/gtog.github.com/index.md

 This blog is a place where I post articles I have written about topics in finance,
 data visualization, R, hacking, workflow, and other data and information projects.
 I have a B.S. in Information and Decision Systems from Carnegie Mellon and a Masters
-of Science in Inustrial Administration from the [then Carnegie Mellon Graduate School
+of Science in Inustrial Administration from the (then Carnegie Mellon Graduate School
-of Industrial Administration, now Tepper School of Business].
+of Industrial Administration, now Tepper School of Business).
 I have worked on fixed
-income trading floors for my entire 17+ year career.
-I am a derivatives structurer by
+income trading floors since 1995.
+I am a derivatives structurer by trade.
-trade.

 I hope you find the posts here useful in your own work.
 Feel free to access any of the
 files in my [github](https://github.com/gtog) repositories.
 This site is hosted on github